 Bio

 Born amidst the lush tropics of Papua New Guinea to a blend of Australian and PNG heritage, my early years were rich in culture and diversity.
 Although I moved to Australia during my formative years, it is the subtropical cities of Brisbane and the Gold Coast that I now fondly refer to as home.
-My artistic journey began at a tender age, with brushes and palettes being my preferred playmates.
-Yet, destiny had an initial detour in store; I ventured into the legal realm post-school, dedicating several years to the pursuit of law.
+My artistic journey began at a tender age.
+My Dad, an artist himself, taught me the basics of pottery and painting at an early age and these teachings have always stuck with me.
+Destiny had an initial detour though; I ventured into the legal realm post-school, dedicating several years to the pursuit of law.
 However, the canvas was always on my mind.

 My initial foray into the arts saw me wielding watercolours, a medium that not only resonated with my spirit but also earned me accolades.
 I was proudly a finalist at the prestigious Milburn Art Prize in Brisbane and received a "Highly Commended" nod at the Border Art Prize held at the esteemed Tweed Regional Art Gallery, with Euan McCleod offering his commendation.
 However paint wasn’t my sole muse.
-The textured realm of ceramic arts and sculpture soon beckoned, adding another layer to my artistic repertoire.
-A deeper exploration led me to transition predominantly into ceramics, finding solace and expression in moulding clay into tangible reflections of my experiences and emotions.
+The textured realm of ceramic arts and sculpture soon beckoned.
+A deeper exploration led me to transition into ceramics alongside painting, finding solace and expression in moulding clay into tangible reflections of my experiences and sharing my little joys.